cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/projects/Ruby on Rails/FS-RoR-Project.md

 - Book Application

 #### Optional Challenges
+- Upgrade from Rails 6 to Rails 7
 - Make your application into a multi-langauge by using Rails Internationalization i18n API
 - Send requests to other APIs using `faraday`.
 Display information to users.
 - Allow the user to login to the application using another service (Google, GitHub, ect)